shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 It may be desirable to have multiple cameras on a individual node, each with a different perspective.

 When using multiple cameras, only the port number specified for the first entry in the YAML file is used for publishing.
-Port numbers on any additional entries in the YAML file are ignored.
+Port numbers on any additional setup entries are ignored.
 Keep these the same for consistency in such cases to help reduce confusion when reviewing the configuration.

 Be aware that when simultaneously publishing from multiple cameras on any individual node, image frames from each camera will be interleaved in the stream.
 The **camwatcher** is aware of this,